 4.1 Image object

 The most important type of object is the Image object.
-When you insert an Image object, the object will be empty, till you choose to connect an Image field in the dropdown menu.
+Images can be dynamic or static.
+When you insert a dynamic Image object, the object will be empty, until you choose to connect an Image field in the dropdown menu.
 Then, a placeholder image will be placed on the canvas.
 Important to note is that we dynamically scale the size of the image, to fit within the image box (between the blue lines).
-This prevents images from accidentally being placed outside the canvas (partially) or, accidentally, covering another object.
+This prevents images from accidentally being placed outside the canvas (partially) or covering another object.

 Under the 'Design' tab, you can adjust the following settings: